Swift Title Loan

 How much can I borrow with a title loan in Texas?

-It depends on your vehicle's value, not your credit.
+It depends on your vehicle's value and your ability to repay, not your credit.
 Texas sets no statewide minimum or maximum, so each lender decides the amount from what your car is worth, and different lenders may quote different amounts for the same vehicle.

 In the Texas title loans we have funded, most borrowers take between about $600 and $2,500, with a typical loan around $1,200.
 Larger amounts up to $25,000 are possible on higher-value vehicles.

 In cities with a title loan ordinance, the most you can borrow is the lesser of 3% of your gross yearly income or 70% of your car's value.
-Borrow only what you can repay quickly, since the fees are high.
+Borrow only what you can repay quickly.

 What does a Texas title loan actually cost?

-For example, a $1,000 loan can cost about $200 in fees for one month.
+For example, at our rate a $1,000 loan over 30 days costs about $30.
 Always check the written disclosure for your exact total before signing.

 Who regulates title loans in Texas?